You get paid to be a student? And you don’t owe anything once you graduate? Wow, you must be rolling in it.

 I have a rash on my bum I need to discuss wi…

 Woah there Nels.
 I’m a student nurse.
 The key’s in the name.
 STUDENT.
 Ask me if I know the names of the heart’s valves and I’ll recite them to a tee.
 Ask me about the endocrine system’s FLAT PIGS and I’ll let you know which hormones are tropic and which are lipid-based.
 Ask me about mRNA and I’ll give some half-put-together explanation about ribosomes.
-But as far as medical advice, we have these things called ‘trained healthcare professionals’.
-They’re free here in the UK, if you can believe.
+But as far as medical advice, we have these things called ‘trained healthcare professionals’ and shock, horror, they’re free here in the UK, if you can believe.
 I’d suggest speaking to them.

 Unless you want me to teach you how to do a manual blood pressure.
 THAT I can do.